pchova/admin-dashboard/README.md

 # admin-dashboard

-Mockup of a common admin dashboard page made entirely with flexbox.
+Mockup of a common admin dashboard page made entirely with CSS Grid.